 Government Regulations.
-Changes in the U.S. trade environment, including the imposition of import tariffs, AD/CVD investigations and WROs directed at forced labor in China, can have an impact on the timing of developer projects.
-This impact on project activity by developers can negatively affect the amount and timing of our revenue, results of operations and cash flows.
+Changes in the U.S. trade environment, including the imposition of import tariffs, AD/CVD investigations and the Uyghur Forced Labor Prevention Act ("UFLPA"), which became effective in June 2022, can have an impact on the timing of developer projects.
+The UFLPA resulted in new rules for module importers and reviews by U.S. Customs and Border Patrol.
+There is currently uncertainty in the market around achieving full compliance with UFLPA, whether related to sufficient traceability of materials or other factors.
+Another potential change is the proposed "Inflation Reduction Act", which includes incentives and an extension of the investment tax credit.
+The impact on project activity by developers from these regulations can affect the amount and timing of our revenue, results of operations and cash flows.
 Escalating trade tensions, particularly between the United States and China, have led to increased tariffs and trade restrictions, including tariffs applicable to certain raw materials and components for our products.
-We have taken measures with the intention of mitigating the effect of tariffs, AD/CVD and WROs on our business by reducing our reliance on China.
+We have taken measures with the intention of mitigating the effect of tariffs and the impact of AD/CVD and UFLPA on our business by reducing our reliance on China.
 In 2019, 90% of our supply chain was sourced from China.
-As of March 31, 2022, we have qualified suppliers outside of China for all our commodities and reduced the extent to which our supply chain for U.S.-based projects is subject to existing tariffs.
+As of June 30, 2022, we have qualified suppliers outside of China for all our commodities and reduced the extent to which our supply chain for U.S.-based projects is subject to existing tariffs.
 We have entered into partnerships with manufacturers in the United States, Mexico, Canada, Spain, Brazil, Turkey, Saudi Arabia, India, Thailand, Vietnam and Korea to diversify our supply chain and optimize costs.

 Disruptions in Transportation and Supply Chain.
 Our costs are affected by the underlying costs of raw materials including steel, component costs including motors and micro-chips and transportations costs.
-Current market conditions and international conflicts that constrain supply of materials and disrupt the flow of materials from international vendors impacts the cost of our products and services.
-We have also seen increases in domestic fuel prices and transportation costs.
+Current market conditions and international conflicts that constrain supply of materials and disrupt the flow of materials from international vendors impacts the cost of our products and services, along with overall rates of inflation in the global economy, which have been higher than recent historical rates.
+We have also seen increases in domestic fuel prices and transportation costs in that past couple of years.
 These cost increases impact our margins.
-We are taking steps to expand and diversify our manufacturing partnerships and we are implementing alternative modes of transportation to mitigate the impacts of these current headwinds in the global supply chain and logistics market.
+We have taken steps to expand and diversify our manufacturing partnerships and have employed alternative modes of transportation to mitigate the impact of the current headwinds in the global supply chain and logistics market.
+Although overall transportation costs are higher than pre-pandemic rates, there has been a decline in recent months in costs for both charter vessels and in the premium container market, as well as an easing of congestion in U.S. ports.
+However, recent COVID shutdowns in China have created a backlog of exports and increased demand for container shipments from China.
+We continue to monitor the logistics markets and will adjust our use of various modes of transportation if and when warranted.
 We also have a sharp focus on our design to value initiative to improve margin by reducing manufacturing and material costs of our products.